JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 using ViscousFlow
 using Plots
 ```
-In `whirl`, field data, such as velocity, vorticity and pressure, are stored on
+In `ViscousFlow`, field data, such as velocity, vorticity and pressure, are stored on
 a staggered uniform grid.
 Such a grid is divided into *cells*, with *edges* (which,
 on a two-dimensional grid, are the same as *faces*) and *nodes* (cell centers).
 Nodes hold scalar-valued data.
 Edges, on the other hand, hold the components of